gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 # Open issues and Later work

+## Component model

 - Should use rules mechanism, so that this DSL lives under `model { ... }`
 - Reuse the local component and binary meta-data for publication.
     - Version the meta-data schemas.
     - Source and javadoc artifacts.
+- Test suites.
+- Libraries declare an API that is used at compile time.
+- Java component plugins support variants.
+- Gradle runtime defines Gradle plugin as a type of jvm component, and Gradle as a container that runs-on the JVM.
+- The `application` plugin should also declare a jvm application.
+- The `war` plugin should also declare a j2ee web application.
+- The `ear` plugin should also declare a j2ee application.
+- Configure `JvmLibrary` and `JvmLibraryBinary`
+    - Customise manifest
+    - Customise compiler options
+    - Customise output locations
+    - Customise source directories
+        - Handle layout where source and resources are in the same directory - need to filter source files

+## Language support

 - Support multiple input source sets for a component and binary.
     - Apply conflict resolution across all inputs source sets.
 - Support for custom language implementations.